 It was only afterwards that I found out the next ‘audition’ would actually be a semifinal in Sydney.
 And it would be a week rather than a few days.
 This put a sour taste in my mouth.
 I was upset at myself for not asking for more details up front — like any good Project Manager should — yet I was completely compelled to continue on this rollercoaster.
 After all, isn’t that what life is all about?

-I started to see that my MasterChef dream potentially conflicted with two commitments I made (in discussion with my partner) before Xander was born:
+MasterChef potentially conflicted with two commitments I made to myself before my son was born:

-- I would breastfeed until Xander was a year old; and
+- I would breastfeed until my son was a year old; and

-- External childcare was not an option until after Xander turned 2.
+- External childcare was not an option until after he turned 2.

-In terms of childcare, my partner & I discussed the option of him looking after Xander if I made it past the semifinal, and he was willing to ask his workplace for leave.
+In terms of childcare, my partner & I discussed the option of him looking after our son if I made it past the semifinal, and he was willing to ask his workplace for leave.

 There were also economic considerations to think about.
 For example, would MasterChef pay my household expenses if I got into the finals series?
 My part-time income is not insignificant.
 I could foresee financial strain, due to mortgage, utilities bills, etc.

-In addition, Australia seemed on the verge of following the rest of the world into a recession [27/04: and we’re still teetering on the edge…], which could impact on the attractiveness on the as-yet unknown prize.
+In addition, Australia seemed on the verge of following the rest of the world into a recession, which could impact on the attractiveness on the as-yet unknown prize.
 On Audition Day 2, there was much speculation amongst contestants during the long wait.
 General consensus made it either a restaurant or a TV show.
-As much as I would have loved to win a restaurant, I thought it to be a financially unsound move for a newcomer to the industry – for at least the next three years.
+As much as I would have loved to win a restaurant, I thought it to be a financially unsound move for a newcomer to the industry — for at least the next three years.
 A cooking show, on the other hand, could be a viable move.
 In times of financial crisis, don’t people eat in more?

 On top of all this, there was my prep for the semifinal.
 I revised old recipes, tried out a few new things, held dinner parties every few days, and familiarised myself with cooking times/methods for different meats.

 My biggest prep, though, was in the form of yoga and meditation.
-I allowed adrenalin to take over during the auditions and it really affected my skin, my sleep, Xander’s sleep.
+The stress of auditions really affected my skin, my sleep, my little one’s sleep.
 I tried to remember that I was selected to be a part of MasterChef for a reason: I am talented and passionate.
 Having reached the top 50 from over 7,000 applicants, I had to celebrate my success thus far and also know that what will be, will be.

 Next posts: my tom yum gai recipe + more MasterChef adventures to follow (as they go to air).